-- 2.25 Stream Protection.
+- 2.22 Stream Protection.
 No debris, soil, silt, sand, bark, slash, sawdust, rubbish, cement or concrete washings, oil or petroleum products, or other deleterious material from project activities shall be allowed to enter into or be placed where it may be washed by rainfall or runoff into the stream.
-All project materials and debris shall be removed from the project site and properly disposed of off-site upon project completion. - 2.26 Equipment Maintenance.
+All project materials and debris shall be removed from the project site and properly disposed of off-site upon project completion. - 2.23 Equipment Maintenance.
 Refueling of machinery or heavy equipment, or adding or draining oil, lubricants, coolants or hydraulic fluids shall not take place within stream bed, channel and bank.
 All such fluids and containers shall be disposed of properly off-site.
-Heavy equipment used or stored within stream bed, channel and bank shall use drip pans or other devices (e.g., absorbent blankets, sheet barriers or other materials) as needed to prevent soil and water contamination. - 2.27 Hazardous Spills.
-Any material, which could be hazardous or toxic to aquatic life and enters a stream (i.e. a piece of equipment tipping-over in a stream and dumping oil, fuel or hydraulic fluid), the Permittee shall immediately notify the

-California Emergency Management Agency State Warning Center at 1-800-852-7550, and immediately initiate clean-up activities.
+Heavy equipment used or stored within stream bed, channel and bank shall use drip pans or other devices (e.g., absorbent blankets, sheet barriers or other materials) as needed to prevent soil and water contamination. - 2.24 Hazardous Spills.
+Any material, which could be hazardous or toxic to aquatic life and enters a stream (i.e. a piece of equipment tipping-over in a stream and dumping oil, fuel or hydraulic fluid), the Permittee shall immediately notify the California Emergency Management Agency State Warning Center at 1-800-852-7550, and immediately initiate clean-up activities.
 CDFW shall be notified by the Permittee within 24 hours at 707-445-6493 and consulted regarding clean-up procedures.

-2.28 Runoff from Steep Areas.
+- 2.25 Excavated Fill.
+Excavated fill material shall be placed in upland locations where it cannot deliver to a watercourse.
+To minimize the potential for material to enter the watercourse during the winter period, all excavated and relocated fill material shall be tractor contoured (to drain water) and tractor compacted to effectively incorporate and stabilize loose material into existing road and/or landing features. - 2.26 Runoff from Steep Areas.
 The Permittee shall make preparations so that runoff from steep, erodible surfaces will be diverted into stable areas with little erosion potential or contained behind erosion control structures.
 Erosion control structures such as straw bales and/or siltation control fencing shall be placed and maintained until the threat of erosion ceases.
 Frequent water checks shall be placed on dirt roads, cat tracks, or other work trails to control erosion.